Mostly Sunny with a High Near 86

 Monday Night

 Partly cloudy, with a low around 55.
-West wind 5 to 7 mph becoming light and variable after midnight.
+West wind around 6 mph becoming light and variable after midnight.

 Tuesday

-Mostly sunny, with a high near 92.
-Calm wind becoming west 5 to 7 mph in the afternoon.
+Sunny, with a high near 91.
+Light and variable wind becoming west 5 to 8 mph in the afternoon.

 Tuesday Night